TheBigBrainsCompany/TbbcMoneyBundle/README.md

 1 0 * * * /my_app_dir/app/console tbbc:money:ratio-fetch > /dev/null
 ```

-### MoneyManager : create a money from a float
+### MoneyManager : create a money object from a float

-Create a money from a float can be a bit tricky because of rounding issues.
+Create a money object from a float can be a bit tricky because of rounding issues.

 ```php
 <?php